b-ehlers/gns3api-python/README.md

 Requirements:
 - Python 2.7 or 3.x
 - GNS3 2.x

+Installation:

+Either copy gns3api.py into the same folder as your program or install it with `python setup.py install`.

+Examples:

 `test_api` is a small program to test some basic API calls.